NerosoftDev/Euonia/README.md

 # Euonia
-Euonia development framework and toolkit library for .NET application/service.
-Powered by Nerosoft.
+Euonia is a development framework and toolkit library for developers to build .NET application/service.
+It aims to provide a comprehensive and user-friendly solution to empowers developers to build efficient, scalable and robust systems that can handle complex distributed workflows.
+Whether you are working on microservices, cloud-native applications, or any other distributed system, it offers a range of features, necessary tools and infrastructure to streamline your development process and enhance the overall performance of your project.

 The word "eunoia" refers to a concept derived from the ancient Greek language.
 It is a term that signifies a state of goodwill, beautiful thinking, and a well-disposed mind.
 The word "eunoia" combines the prefix "eu," meaning "good" or "well," and "noos," meaning "mind" or "thinking."
 It encompasses the idea of having a positive mindset, open-heartedness, and a sincere attitude towards others.
 Eunoia can be seen as a virtue that promotes harmony, empathy, and generosity in interpersonal relationships.
 It is often associated with the ideal of achieving inner peace and fostering harmonious connections with others.